 Starting editing when multiple workspaces are present

 If you start editing on a data frame that contains data from multiple workspaces, the Start Editing dialog box appears so you can choose the one you want to edit.
-If there were only one folder or database in your data frame containing data you can edit, you would not see this dialog box because ArcMap would simply start your edit session on that folder or database.
+If there is only one folder or database in your data frame containing data you can edit, you do not see this dialog box, because ArcMap starts your edit session on that folder or database.

 The Start Editing dialog box lists the layers in the map and the workspaces they are from, and provides information on which other layers are also part of that workspace.
 The top of this dialog box lists the editable layers in the active data frame and the bottom shows the workspaces containing those layers.
 Only layers that can be edited in ArcMap are listed.

 Click a layer in the list at the top and look at the bottom of the dialog box to view the data source in which it is stored.
 Click a data source at the bottom to highlight the layers in it at the top.
 If you click a data source but no layers are listed, there are no currently editable layers in that data source.
 When you click a layer or workspace, any other layers in that workspace are also highlighted (the database symbols change color).